Deer Lake, Newfoundland and Labrador: Name

 The town was named by early settlers of the area.
 Caribou could be seen crossing the lake in huge quantities.
 The first Europeans who came to this area, having never before seen caribou called them 'deer'.
 However, 'deer' in older times could simply mean animal.
 The town was then named accordingly.

 Economy

 The town is located in Division No. 5 and is the gateway to the Great Northern Peninsula, owing to an important highway interchange on the Trans-Canada Highway.
 It is the closest major community to Gros Morne National Park and is home to the Deer Lake Regional Airport.

-A hydroelectric plant was established on the Humber River in 1925 to provide electricity to a pulp and paper paper mill in Corner Brook.
+A hydroelectric plant was established on the Humber River in 1925 to provide electricity to a pulp and paper mill in Corner Brook.

 Sights and tourism

 Deer Lake offers accommodation for tourists as well as restaurants, supermarkets, convenience stores and gas stations.
 There is a stadium, swimming pool and a bowling alley in the Hodder Memorial Recreational Complex.
 St. Paul's United Church, a wooden church dating from 1955 and the modern Salvation Army building are worth a visit.

-The Main Street offers a scenic view of the lake.
+The town has two major trail systems: namely, the "Deer Lake Beach Trail," which extends to the north end of Deer Lake, and the Humber River Nature Trail that extends from Nicholsville Bridge to Deer Lake Airport.